Which company has the cheapest car insurance in Texas for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in Texas?
+Who is considered a high-risk driver in Texas?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in Texas with a DUI
+What company offers the cheapest car insurance in Texas after a DUI?

-While many insurers offer coverage after a DUI, GEICO provides the average cheapest coverage for $2,854 annually.
+While many insurers offer coverage after a DUI, GEICO has the lowest rate at $2,854 a year.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI